-Egyptian doctors of Moses' time treated wood splinters in the skin with worm's blood and donkey dung.
+Egyptian doctors treated wood splinters in the skin with worm blood and donkey dung during the life of Moses.
 "Since dung is loaded with tetanus spores, it is little wonder that lockjaw took a heavy toll of splinter cases" (S. I. McMillen, None of These Diseases [Old Tappan, NJ: Revell, 1963], 9).

-God gave many commands to Israel through Moses without explaining the reasons for them.
+God gave many commands to Israel through Moses without explaining their reasons.
 Only in modern times have some of these reasons come to light.
-Yet he did promise Moses, "If you listen carefully to the voice of the LORD your God and do what is right in his eyes, if you pay attention to his commands and keep all his decrees, I will not bring on you any of the diseases I brought on the Egyptians, for I am the LORD, who heals you" (Exod.
-15:26).
+Yet he did promise Moses, "If you will listen carefully to the voice of the LORD your God and do what is right in his sight, obeying his commands and keeping all his decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the LORD who heals you" (Exod.
+15:26 NLT).
 Here are some examples: